Battle of Stillman's Run: Battle

 In conference with the local Potawatomi, Black Hawk learned of Stillman's presence and sent three emissaries to the militia camp under a flag of parley in order to negotiate a peace with the soldiers.
 The already suspicious soldiers took the three emissaries to their camp, and during the proceedings the militia became aware of several of Black Hawk's scouts in the surrounding hills, watching the proceedings.
 Once the scouts were spotted, soldiers shot at the three emissaries, killing one.
 The other two fled back toward their camp, located near the confluence of the Rock and Kishwaukee rivers.

 The scouts were pursued by the disorganized militia and several were killed.
 The surviving scouts arrived at Black Hawk's camp ahead of the militia and reported the events.
 At the camp, the warriors set up a skirmish line in order to fend off the pending militia attack.
 The militia soldiers, intent on pursuing the scouts, chased them back toward the main force of Black Hawk's warriors and their skirmish line.
 Black Hawk and his force concealed themselves and ambushed the pursuers.
-Believing that thousands of Sauk and Fox were attacking them, the militia panicked and fled back to the main force camped at Dixon's Ferry.
+Believing that thousands of Sauk and Meskwaki were attacking them, the militia panicked and fled back to the main force camped at Dixon's Ferry.
 Stillman's exact whereabouts are unknown during this point in the battle.
 His later account published in a newspaper did not mention his location and noted his only order was to retreat.
 Stillman's account, published in the Missouri Republican, has been called fanciful.

 Twelve of Stillman's militia were killed in the melee.
 A band of volunteers under the leadership of Captain John Giles Adams made a stand on a hill south of the main militia camp.
 The men fought by moonlight as the main body of the militia fled back to Dixon.
 The entire 12-man detachment, including Adams, was killed in the fight.
 Dyer has said that Adams may have been killed by his own men as he attempted to muster them to battle.
-The number of Sauk and Fox killed in the engagement is largely unknown; the militia party that was sent to locate the "missing" 53 militia men found no dead Sauk.
+The number of Sauk and Meskwaki killed in the engagement is largely unknown; the militia party that was sent to locate the "missing" 53 militia men found no dead Sauk.
 Black Hawk is quoted as saying at least three and maybe as many as five of his warriors were killed.